-Following an initial Marketing Authorisation (MA), there are various post-authorisation procedures that are necessary in order to maintain the licence or to incorporate any changes that are required.
-The three key procedures are
+Following an initial Marketing Authorisation (MA), there are various post-authorisation procedures in place in order to maintain the licence or to incorporate any changes that are required.
+The three key procedures are:

 The EUDRAC team has extensive experience in writing and submitting variation procedures for a wide range of products; we provide support to our clients for: